azkurban/win-service-manager-demo/README.md

 ### Console Test App (C#, .NET 4.0): **NativeDllTestApp**

-.NET 4.0 have have been chosed for the test application due to .NET 3.5 does not supported mixed debugging (from managed to unmanaged code).
+.NET 4.0 have have been chosen for the test application due to .NET 3.5 does not supported mixed debugging (from managed to unmanaged code).

 ### Unmanaged DLL project (C++): **svcman**